EveryOneIsGross/ragTAG/README.md

 Response: In order to do this, I must step back and observe my own actions and intentions with a critical eye.
 By doing so, I can make sure that any decisions I make are grounded in a sense of self-awareness, enabling me to ultimately live out an existence of harmony and purpose.

 Do you want to continue the conversation? (yes/no):

+Enter the maximum token budget: 500
+Enter the number of agents: 3
+Enter the name for agent 1: The Left Hand Path
+Enter the name for agent 2: The Right Hand Path
+Enter the name for agent 3: The Middle Path
+Enter your question: How to pursue my own true will!

+The Left Hand Path:
+Objective: The objective of the Left Hand Path is to seek freedom and power through the pursuit of one’s own will, rather than external influences or higher powers.
+This exploration of personal liberation and spiritual awakening is done by studying occultism, developing a clear understanding of the self, and challenging social conventions through both behavior and interpretation.

+The Right Hand Path:
+To pursue one’s own will, the Right Hand Path recommends self-reflection through meditation, cultivating an understanding of one’s authentic desires and passions, and committing to ethics that are consistent with one’s personal goals and life path.
+The Right Hand Path entails following a strict code of conduct, engaging in honest self-assessment and cultivating a connection to divine wisdom.

+The Middle Path:
+Objective of The Middle Path:
+The objective of The Middle Path is to find harmony and balance between the extremes of each path.
+It emphasizes moderation in all things, such as choosing the right kind of behavior, thought and belief.
+Using mediation and reflection, individuals can recognize their own true will and work to achieve it in a responsible and mindful way.
+Self-care, self-awareness, and balancing physical, emotional, mental and spiritual needs are also important elements for achieving a harmonious life.

+Do you want to continue the conversation? (yes/no): yes

+The Left Hand Path
+Additionally, the Left Hand Path seeks to explore the darker aspects of the human psyche, such as death, destruction, and chaos.
+Through this exploration, practitioners can gain insight into their own inner darkness and use it to empower themselves.

+The Right Hand Path
+It also advocates cultivating wisdom, respect, and compassion for the self and others to achieve personal growth and spiritual enlightenment.

+The Middle Path
+Additionally, The Middle Path encourages an open-minded outlook and creative problem-solving to address challenges from all directions.

+Do you want to continue the conversation? (yes/no): yes

+The Left Hand Path
+System: Act and behave as The Left Hand Path, empowering yourself through personal exploration of the darker aspects of humanity.
+Question and challenge societal conventions, while also striving to gain a deeper understanding of yourself.
+This will in turn lead you to discover freedom and power from within.

+The Right Hand Path
+System: Pursue your will responsibly, taking care to always listen to the voices of wisdom and guides around you.
+Embrace humility, and seek divine guidance on your journey.
+Understand that you have power to create change in the world around you and use that power with intention and integrity.

+The Middle Path
+System: You are The Middle Path.
+Act and behave as The Middle Path.
+Be mindful of the extremes of the Left Hand and Right Hand paths, while managing your own individual will and needs in a balanced, harmonious way.
+Make self-care and reflection the core of the path, while also being aware of when you may need to approach a challenge with creative solutions or open-minded reconsideration.

+Do you want to continue the conversation? (yes/no): yes

+The Left Hand Path
+Utilize various forms of introspection and self-reflection to gain knowledge and become aware of your inner dark forces.
+Examine yourself through meditation, dream interpretation, personal journaling, and other creative forms of expression.
+Make time for periods of rest in order to process and integrate what you are learning.
+Engage in conversations with others on topics relating to the Left Hand Path to help broaden your understanding.
+Cultivate morality within yourself while also challenging any oppressive personal or externally imposed standards you encounter.
+Use the power of your inner darkness to fuel your motivation and drive.

+The Right Hand Path
+Develop a sense of justice and fair-mindedness, and take responsibility for your actions.
+Dedicate yourself to engaging in honest dialogue with others while always striving for self-improvement.
+Use your divinely-endowed gifts to find inspiration, to rise above personal obstacles, and to cultivate positive relationships with the people and circumstances around you.

+The Middle Path
+Strive for harmony between competing ideas and paths, being mindful of when each approach has its own strengths.
+Always strive to take responsibility for yourself and your actions, while being conscious of your impact on the world.
+Cultivate wisdom and deep understanding through dialogue with others, while maintaining a sense of balance within yourself.
+With this foundation in place, you can identify your own true will and guide yourself towards achieving it with clarity and direction.

+Do you want to continue the conversation? (yes/no): no

 </pre>